In this article:

 It teaches us endurance in overcoming life’s challenges.

-Basically kids understand better when they’re seeing it, hearing it, and doing it altogether.
+Kids understand better when they’re seeing it, hearing it, and doing it with their hands.

-They will benefit more when we encourage them to do hands-on activities in teaching them math concepts.
+They will benefit more when we encourage them to do hands-on activities in learning math.

 You can make use of many daily objects to teach math at home.

-You will read more in details on other posts throughout this site, but I just want to share some of my favorite ‘open-end’ multi-purpose materials I used with my kids in learning through play at home;
+You will read more in details on other posts throughout this site, but here are some of our favorite math supplies at home:

 - Any kinds of containers and used plastic bottle you can find in your kitchen.
 Enough said.